786mrnoor/web-development-notes/js/advanced/es6plus-features.md

 ```

 ### **4.2 Rest Operator (`...`)**
 - Gathers multiple arguments into an array.
+-  It is used in function parameter lists to collect the remaining or indefinite number of arguments into an array.

 🔹 **Example:**
 ```js